damogranlabs/classy_blocks/README.md

 Once blocks are created, additional data must/may be added (number of cells, grading, patches, projections).
 Finally, all blocks must be added to Mesh.
 That will prepare data for blockMesh and create a blockMeshDict from a template.

-## Data Preparation

-After all blocks have been added, an instance of `Mesh` class only contains a list of blocks.
-Each block self-contains its own data.
-Since blocks share vertices and edges and blockMesh needs separate lists of both, `Mesh.write()` will translate all individual blocks' data to format blockMesh will understand:

-- collect new vertices and re-use existing ones
-- collect block edges, skipping duplicates
-- run count and grading calculations on blocks where those are set
-- assign neighbours of each block, then try to propagate cell counts and gradings through the whole mesh; if that fails, an `Exception` is raised
-- gather a list of projected faces and edges

 # TODO
 - Unchecked list items from [Features](#features)